NRuppinIP/conda-docs/docs/source/building/meta-yaml.rst

 ==================

-All the metadata in the conda build recipe is specified in the ``meta.yaml`` file, as in this example of a simple meta.yaml file:
+All the metadata in the conda build recipe is specified in the ``meta.yaml`` file, as in this simple example:

 .. literalinclude:: /build_tutorials/meta.yaml

 NOTE: All sections are optional except for package/name and package/version.

 NOTE: All headers should appear exactly once.
-If they appear multiple times, only the last will be remembered.
+If they appear multiple times, only the last will be executed.
 For example, the "package:" header should only appear once in the file.

 .. contents:: Sections of ``meta.yaml``: